 A wide range of pathogens is studied, but particular attention is paid to infections with influenza A viruses, African swine fever viruses (ASFV), classical swine fever (CSFV) and Newcastle disease virus (NDV).
 As natural hosts, domestic pigs and wild boars and various poultry species are studied.
 The mouse also serves as a model organism.

-In parallel, we carry out tumor-immunological investigations on the oncolytic potential of Newcastle Disease Virus (NDV) in a mouse model.
+In parallel, we are working on a tumor immunological project in the mouse model.
+Here the oncolytic potential of the Newcastle Disease Virus (NDV) in pancreatic tumor diseases is investigated.

-- Development of functional tests for poultry immunology
+- Development of monoclonal antibodies and functional tests for poultry immunology

 - Pigs as a biomedical model: reactive T cells after monocausal and co-infection with influenza A virus (H1N1) and Streptococcus suis